henokyohanes/Netflix-Clone/README.md

 ```
 Netflix-Clone
+├── public/                              # public code for the app
+│   ├── robots.txt                       # Disallows search engines from indexing
 ├── src/                                 # Source code for the app
 │   ├── Components/                      # Reusable components
 │   │   ├── Banner                       # Banner component for displaying random movies